Liverpool transfer news: Reds look to complete signing of Netherlands U-19 defender Van den Berg | Goal.com

 The defender would go into Liverpool’s Academy setup initially, playing for the under-18 and under-23 sides, with a view to progression to Melwood should he impress at that level.

 Liverpool enjoyed success after recruiting another young Dutch defender, Ki-Jana Hoever, from Ajax last summer.
-Hoever shone at youth level and made a surprise senior debut in the FS Cup at Wolves in January.
-Reds chiefds hope the 6ft 3in van den Berg can follow in those footsteps.
+Hoever shone at youth level and made a surprise senior debut in the FA Cup at Wolves in January.
+Reds chiefs hope the 6ft 3in van den Berg can follow in those footsteps.

-Hoever also featured for the Reds U-18 and U-23 sides last season, and made his first-team debut for Liverpool in a 2-1 FA Cup defeat to Wolves in January.

 Van den Berg's signing, although not yet confirmed, would be seen as a real coup for the Reds’ recruitment team, given the level of competition.
 Dave Fallows, the head of recruitment, and chief scout Barry Hunter have in been particularly keen to pursue the deal, and believe significant progress has been made in the past few days.